AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

 * Ada offers :ada:`Storage_Pools` to override allocation/deallocation for access types

-* Not usable in small run-time context
+* Not usable in small runtime context

   * Requires finalization